rasql/pygame-tutorial/docs/2_draw/draw.rst

 Drawing graphics primitives
 ============================

-The ``pygame.draw`` module allows to draw simple shapes to a surface.
+The ``pygame.draw`` module allows us to draw simple shapes to a surface.
-This can be the screen surface or any Surface object such as an image or drawing:
+This can be the screen surface or any Surface object such as an image or drawing.
+The available shapes include:

 - rectangle
 - polygon